Catholic Church in Nigeria: Episcopal conference

 The Catholic Bishops' Conference of Nigeria is the Nigerian episcopal conference.
-Its current President is Archbishop of Owerri Most Rev. Lucius Ugorji,.
+Its current President is Lucius Iwejuru Ugorji.

 Catholic traditionalism

 A more traditionalist subset of the Catholic Church is also present in Nigeria and embodied by the Priestly Fraternity of St. Peter (Nne Enyemaka Shrine, Umuaka).
 There also exists a community of the irregular status Society of St. Pius X (Saint Michael's Priory, Enugu).